Post Treatment Rehabilitation

 Always seek appropriate professional advice prior to any new exercise activity.
 If you experience any discomfort, please seek medical attention.

 Our first exercise is a side plank.
-Professionally, I see this exercise me inpatients unfortunately.
+Professionally, I see this exercise undertaken without thought of posture, control and stability unfortunately its all about strength and a time task to hold!.
 I’d just like to run over some of the fundamentals.
 The first part of this exercise, I’d like to ensure that people are in a neutral position.
-You do feel that your pelvis and a neutral spine, you’re long through the back of the neck.
+You need to feel that your pelvis and spine are neutral and you’re long through the back of the neck.
+To start with its not a bad idea to do this against a wallso you get the tactile information of where your head, trunk and pelvis is in space.
 From this position here, I’m going to ask you to lift your hips upon a diagonal.
 We just do this modification at the side plank and then we slowly lower.
-Now, the essence of this exercise is one that I’m trying to encourage stability through the scapulothoracic area and through the trunk.
+Now, the essence of this exercise is one that I’m trying to encourage stability through the scapulothoracic ( shoulder blade / upper back ) area and through the trunk.
 The trunk is dictating all of the movements.
-You’re breathing using your diaphragm, as we’ve mentioned previously in all the exercises.
-That’s the control.
+You’re breathing using your diaphragm, as we’ve mentioned previously in all the exercises its about control.

 Bridging in neutral with pelvic tilt